AndreiRobertoOleniuc/FlavourGenie/README.md

 ```
 -Dpebble.cache=false
 ```
+And also use local Active Profile to use the secret env variable located in application-local.properties

 ## Project Structure
 In order to keep the Code Clean we will use following Structure to sector our Code